 Edgar and Annemarie brought three of their four children, aged 10 to 20, to Blind Channel with them, as well as Annemarie’s parents, who were already retired and living with them in Vancouver.
 Edgar and Annemarie’s son Phil decided to make Blind Channel his permanent home, and he and his wife, Jennifer, eventually became partners in the business.
 Phil and Jennifer raised two sons, Eliot and William, at Blind Channel, putting them through correspondence education for many years.
 Phil and Jennifer’s eldest son, Eliot, is now carrying on the tradition and raising his own two children, Jonah and Charlotte, at Blind Channel.

 There are currently four generations of the Richter family living at Blind Channel, and they continue to work as hard as ever to share this beautiful part of the coast with you.

 A Brief History of Blind Channel

-By 1910, the Thurlow Island Lumber Company sawmill was established at Blind Channel, and the B. C. Directory lists nine lumbermen, six woodsmen, a blacksmith, and a mill manager.
-Notches in the sides of big old stumps scattered here and there remind us today of the labouring woodsmen with bucksaws, and the wide shoes of workhorses attest to the method of delivery to the mill.
+By 1910, the Thurlow Island Lumber Company sawmill was established at Blind Channel, and the surviving directory lists nine lumbermen, six woodsmen, a blacksmith, and a mill manager.
+Notches in the sides of big old stumps scattered here and there remind us today of the woodsmen labouring with bucksaws, and the wide shoes of workhorses attest to the method of delivery to the mill.

 By 1918, the population had grown to 120, with Union Steam Ship freight and passenger boats stopping regularly, and for the next few decades the area bustled with activity.
 Blind Channel was home to a cannery, a shingle mill, and two large dance halls.
 The area continued to attract people looking for opportunity and an independant way of life, with the population peaking in the 1940s.